paulovn/artifact-manager/README.md

 In summmary, the parameters needed for operation that can be defined are

-* Local project tree: use a positional argument; else the current working directory will be used
+* Local project tree: use the `--project-dir` option; else the current working directory will be used
 * Repository name: use the `--repo-name <name>` option; else it will be taken from Git info